What is the Sunshine Act?

-Yes physicians can dispute reports from manufacturers and GPOs.
-Physicians will have 45 days to review and disupte reports made about them.
-The dispute period for the September 30, 2014 publication began on July 14, 2014 and ends on August 27, 2014.
+Yes, physicians can dispute reports from manufacturers and GPOs.
+Physicians will have 45 days to review and dispute reports made about them.
+The dispute period for the September 30, 2014 publication began on July 14, 2014 and ended on August 27, 2014.
 Physicians must register for the Open Payments site in order to review reports and make disputes (please see below).

 Physicians can ask manufacturers about processes for reporting and resolving disputes.

 The only way to opt-out is to refuse to accept any payments or transfers of value from manufacturers.

 How can I get ready for the implementation of the Sunshine Act?

 Registration for Phase 1 opened on June 1, 2014.
 In Phase 1, physicians and teaching hospitals can register for the CMS Enterprise Portal to access the Enterprise Management system.

 Phase 2 registration opened July 14, 2014.
 This step allows physicians and teaching hospitals to review their reports on the Open Payments website and make disputes about incorrect or inaccurate information.
 While registration for Open Payments is technically voluntary, only those who are registered were able to review reports and make disputes prior to publication on September 30, 2014.

 CMS has developed a comprehensive website with information on the Sunshine Act provisions and on the Open Payments program that has been created to implement the law.
 Here physicians can find factsheets, frequently asked questions and answers and more information on the CMS tracking app.

 The CMS website is also where physicians can register for periodic updates and for notifications on the availability of reports for review.
 Questions and requests for information can be sent to the HHS Help Desk at OpenPayments@cms.hh.gov.
 The American Medical Association also provides detailed information.